General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Title all of the actresses who’ve portrayed Princess Margaret in The Crown up to now.
+- Title all of the actresses who’ve portrayed Princess Margaret in The Crown to date.

 - In The Crown sequence three, Prince Philip meets with the Apollo 11 astronauts in 1969.
 Title all three astronauts in query.